Disaster relief and community recovery

 The Community Recovery team

+The Community Recovery team is here to help communities face the future together.
 The Community Recovery team has been supporting Queensland communities since the Townsville Black Hawk helicopter disaster in 1996.
 We continue to respond through our trained staff and network of services across the state.

-You will be supported by professionals from a range of fields, including, social work, psychology, counselling, psychotherapy, specialist volunteers.
 We also develop relationships with local partner agencies and local governments who manage evacuation centres during events to ensure we provide co-ordinated community support services.

 Get Ready Queensland